harrypmdev/forest-exploration/README.md

 **Flee Command**

 - The user can input the 'flee' command when in battle to attempt movement to a nearby area.
-- This ensures that user's who encounter multiple powerful enemies can continue playing the game without dying.
+- This ensures that users who encounter multiple powerful enemies can continue playing the game without dying.
 - The 'flee' command moves the player in a random direction, and has a chance of failing.
 This provides an incentive to stay and fight enemies, making the user experience all aspects of the game and creating a better UX.

 <details>